deciduously/deciduously-com-rs/drafts/ttt-hs.md

 HOWEVER!
 If `openCell` comes back `true`, we've finally done it - we've ensured the value passed to `n` from stdin is a value we can meaningfully use as the player's next move.
 Hot digggity dog!

 THe full `then` block reads: `handleInput board n' >>= compTurn >>= runGame`.
-This is three separate function calls wrapped up together with `>>=`, or the `bind` operator.  `>>=` is going to allow us to pass the result of a monad (that second word in the type) as the input to a subsequent monad in the chain.
+This is three separate function calls wrapped up together with `>>=`, which is read `bind`.  `>>=` is going to allow us to pass the result of a monad (that second word in the type) as the input to a subsequent monad in the chain, while still keeping it wrapped up in the proper context, in this case `IO a` or specifically `IO Board`.
+We want to do stuff to that `Board` without losing the `IO` wrapping.
 I think this is clearest through example, and luckily we're working through an example right now!
 The first function call is `handleInput board n'`, so let's unpack that first.

 ### Making a Play